SDMTeam7-2018/Howzitgoing/README.md

 npm install

-Go to app.js and give your credentials for Mysql.
+Go to app.js and enter your credentials for Mysql connection.

+Run the program using the command:

+nodemon app.js